 Iqbal M. Mujtaba (University of Bradford, West Yorkshire)

 Neal Richard Boyd (George Washington University Medical Center, Washington DC)

-Subscription: Each copy will be distributed as a printed material and an e-version or off-line mail magazine, while the content can be also seen in IARMM homepage.
-The annual subscription fee is 400 USD per person, if you are not the registered members of IARMM.
+Subscription: Each copy will be distributed as an e-version or off-line mail magazine, while the content can be also seen in IARMM homepage.
+The annual subscription fee is 300 USD per person, if you are not the registered members of IARMM.
 Those who wish to subscribe this journal should contact the Editorial Office about payment.